EziOzoani/NoiseDataVisualisation-/README.md

 The appliation will first make use of the database stored in Firebase and the [Dublin noise API](https://data.smartdublin.ie).

-First an onPublicRequest permission is invoked in order to gain access to the device’s location( this required for android devices on the newer OS).
+First an onPublicRequest permission is invoked in order to gain access to the device's location( this required for android devices on the newer OS).
 Once enabled the location listener is called, this class then makes a call to the API, passing in the current latitude a longitude from the device.